 - Make note of the number of inappropriate pauses or filler words for each attendee, including guests.

 - Near the end of the meeting, the Toastmaster will ask you to provide a report on all speakers and the number of “infractions” committed.

 - Provide a count of the exact number of “crutch” or “pause-fillers” used by anyone who speaks during the meeting.

 - If there is a specific word used by any one member, note these tendencies for the benefit of the speaker.
 For instance, if a member uses the filler word “ah” much more frequently than other words, make sure the speaker is aware of this habit so it can be corrected.

 - If a member spoke during the meeting without using a pause-filler, make sure to note his/her achievement in your summation.

-- Your report should be 1-2mn in length; brevity is vital to well run meetings.
+- Your report should be 1-2min in length; brevity is vital to well-run meetings.

-Purpose: To provide a verbal evaluation of the speech during the meeting.
-You are also responsible for providing a written evaluation in the speaker’s manual.
+Purpose: To provide a verbal evaluation of a speech during the meeting.
+You are also responsible for providing a written evaluation to the speaker.
 Your goal is to help the member become more confident and effective in speaking.

-- Each evaluator is responsible for contacting their speaker prior to the day of their speech in order to, review their speech subject, number and purpose, determine the focus of the evaluation, provide beneficial tips and suggestions.
+- Each evaluator is responsible for contacting their speaker prior to the day of their speech in order to review their speech subject, purpose of the project, determine the focus of the evaluation, provide beneficial tips and suggestions.

-- Before the meeting begins, confer with the speaker to be clear about his/her goals, get the Speaker’s manual and review the evaluation guide for the specific Manual speech being given.
+- Before the meeting begins, confer with the speaker to be clear about his/her goals.

 - When evaluating, frame your verbal comments into a sandwich: